doridori/doridori.github.io/_posts/2017-09-27-Android-Security-Beware-of-the-default-IV.md

 <div data-gist-id="2ce511580419cdcec7ec2ef886e91e4f" data-gist-file="explicit_iv.java">explicit_iv.java</div>

-Worth being aware of [`isRandomizedEncryptionRequired()`](https://developer.android.com/reference/android/security/keystore/KeyGenParameterSpec.html#isRandomizedEncryptionRequired()) exists if you want to menually ensure the IV is randomised, otherwise `cipher.init` will throw if an IV is supplied.
+Worth being aware of [`isRandomizedEncryptionRequired()`](https://developer.android.com/reference/android/security/keystore/KeyGenParameterSpec.html#isRandomizedEncryptionRequired()) exists if you want to manually ensure the IV is randomised, otherwise `cipher.init` will throw if an IV is supplied.

 [Some](https://developer.android.com/reference/javax/crypto/Cipher.html) of the Android examples do now suggest this, but I find it can be easy to forget when looking at [other](https://developer.android.com/reference/android/security/keystore/KeyGenParameterSpec.html) example code.